seanjgildea/AwsSolutionsArchitectGuide/DesignCostOptimizedArchitectures.md

 ## 4.2 Determine how to design cost-optimized compute.

+In Reserved Instances, you can use instance flexbility when using Linux and Region.
+- You will be charged at half the normal on-demand price if using a bigger instance
+- No instance flexibility with Windows, you pay normal on-demand pricing

 EC2 Cost Pricing
 - Reserved Instances (75% cheaper compared to on-demand pricing)
   - Standard RIs
   - Convertible RIs: Converted to other EC2 Instance types
   - Scheduled RIs : Few hours every weekend

 - Spot Instances ( 30-45% cheaper than on-demand prices )
   - Spot market price which is dynamic
   - Lose your instance if your price goes above your bid